-Lastly, running a pilot to test and re-test the setup will ensure that the design works flawlessly.
+Lastly, running a pilot to test and retest the setup will ensure that the design works flawlessly.

 How do different industries deploy VDI solutions?

-By implementing modern VDI solutions, organizations can reduce IT costs, simplify data and services management, and increase storage and application efficiency, all while adding a significant number of remote desktops.
+By implementing modern VDI solutions, organisations can reduce IT costs, simplify data and services management, and increase storage and application efficiency, all while adding a significant number of remote desktops.
 Nearly any type of enterprise can benefit from installing new VDI systems, but here are a few good examples:

 Rapidly deploy VDI with HPE

 HPE offers a broad portfolio of secure virtual desktop infrastructure solutions that support a variety of architectures to handle your workloads.
-Designed for Citrix and VMware® environments, HPE offers a choice of traditional rack servers, hyperconverged infrastructure (HCI) solutions, composable solutions, and even support for bare-metal VDI.
+Designed for Citrix and VMware® environments, HPE offers a choice of traditional rack servers, hyperconverged infrastructure (HCI) solutions, composable solutions and even support for bare-metal VDI.
 Our solutions for VDI platforms support:

-Resource Constrained Environments: If you require high levels of system responsiveness, you can use HPE’s hosted desktop infrastructure (HDI) solution that provides a physical one-to-one resource.
+Resource-constrained environments: If you require high levels of system responsiveness, you can use HPE’s hosted desktop infrastructure (HDI) solution that provides a physical one-to-one resource.

-Graphics-Intensive Workloads: You can use HPE platform options that include NVIDIA® vGPU technology to address a wide range of VDI with the security, performance, and manageability you need.
+Graphics-intensive workloads: You can use HPE platform options that include NVIDIA® vGPU technology to address a wide range of VDI with the security, performance and manageability you need.

-Partnering with HPE means your agile workplace is designed with industry-leading VDI technology and partnerships, backed by experience, expertise, and as-a-service delivery to enable your remote workforce.
+Partnering with HPE means your agile workplace is designed with industry-leading VDI technology and partnerships, backed by experience, expertise and as-a-service delivery to enable your remote workforce.